sfshaw/bootcamp357/mod2/README.md

     Hello, World!
     $

 Hopefully nothing surprising here.
 If it worked on the first try, you've won a pony.
 I lied.
-Theres no pony, just more code.
+There's no pony, just more code.
 The `#define` will be covered in module 3.
 For now, we are just using it to "import" `printf()`.
-The only other thing that might be wierd is the data type of `argv`.
+The only other thing that might be weird is the data type of `argv`.
 In Python, `sys.argv` is a `list` of `str`s. `argv` in C serves the same purpose.
 In this case, it is an array of character pointers, essentially a list of strings.
 I wonder where Python got the idea.
 Anyway, sometimes it might be possible to treat `argv` as a `char**`, depending on the C standard in use.
 You can also think about it as a `char[][]`.
 Strings and pointers will be covered in modules 3 and 5 respectively.

 ## Do it again, but over-engineered